open-concord/standards/ui.md

     "c": (json) content, in format described by the relevant of intraserver.txt or declaration.txt }
 ```
-For queries, on the other hand, we need a range of messages to retrieve:
+For queries, on the other hand, we need a range of messages to retrieve, and server config changes must be singled out:
 ```
 {
+    "cfg": 0 or 1,
     "r": range of messages, backward from blockchain end - [start, end] }
 ```
 For changes to user data, a number of fields are available (all fields are optional)
 ```
 {
-    "targets": [array of fields from those below to be changed], "servkeys": [array of {
+    "servkeys": [array of {
         "s": server tripcode,
         "k": new key